Zach McKinstry Preview, Player Props: Tigers vs. White Sox

-Zach McKinstry and his .395 on-base percentage over his past 10 games (85 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Chicago White Sox and Touki Toussaint on September 1 at 8:10 PM ET.
+The Detroit Tigers, including Zach McKinstry and his .500 slugging percentage over his past 10 games, take on starter Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Yankees.
+In his most recent game, he went 1-for-5 against the White Sox.

 Zach McKinstry Game Info & Props vs. the White Sox